Strain-tunable anomalous Hall effect in hexagonal MnTe: Strain-tunable AHE and -symmetry breaking

-To determine the strain-dependent AHE, we picked an $\alpha$-MnTe single crystal exhibiting AHE and applied uniaxial strain in the range of $-0.2$\% to $0.1$\% along the NNN Mn--Mn bond direction, where compressive uniaxial strain can stabilize a pair of magnetic domains (Fig.~\ref{fig:fig1}e).
+We first focus on the NNN configuration.
 Figure~\ref{fig:fig3}a shows the experimental setup.
 The dark and light gray lines in Fig.~\ref{fig:fig3}b show the hysteresis loop of the background subtracted Hall resistivity $\Delta\rho_{xy}$ in a strain-free $\alpha$-MnTe sample at 290 K, measured before mounting on the piezo-strain cell.
 We note that the hysteresis loop in the strain-free sample is always highly stretched, indicating a high level of disorder \cite{aminNanoscaleImagingControl2024}.
-However, when uniaxial strain ($\epsilon\approx0.11\%$) is applied to the same sample, the switching of anomalous Hall resistivity becomes abrupt and the coercive fields ($H_c^{\pm}$) are also significantly reduced, forming a square-like hysteresis loop (More details in Extended Data Fig.~\ref{figS:AHEsubtraction}).
-This dramatic change suggests that the formation of a single in-plane magnetic domain and the elimination of domain boundaries are critical to the optimal control of the $\rightleftarrows$ and $\leftrightarrows$ altermagnetic domains related by time reversal (Figs. \ref{fig:fig1}d,e).
+However, when sample experiences a tensile uniaxial strain ($\epsilon_{\mathrm{tot}}\approx0.11\,\%$), the switching of anomalous Hall resistivity sharpens and the coercive fields ($H_c^{\pm}$) are significantly reduced, forming a square-like hysteresis loop (more details in Extended Data Fig.~\ref{figS:AHEsubtraction}).
+Such tensile strain along the NNN direction is symmetry-equivalent to a compressive uniaxial strain along the NN Mn--Mn bond direction, which stabilizes a single magnetic domain according to our neutron scattering analysis (Fig.~\ref{fig:fig1}f).
+This dramatic change suggests that the formation of a single in-plane magnetic domain and the elimination of domain boundaries is critical to the optimal control of the $\rightleftarrows$ and $\leftrightarrows$ altermagnetic domains related by time reversal (Figs. \ref{fig:fig1}d,e).